What is Retargeting and How to Integrate it in your Marketing Strategy

 Most commonly, retargeting works best for the following two goals: Awareness and Conversions.

 An awareness-focused goal requires a soft-sell approach.
 You will be looking forward to appearing as much as you can in front of your audience and strengthening your brand.
-The most important metric you need to monitor is impressions
+The most important metric you need to monitor is impressions.

-conversion-focused goal asks for a hard-sell approach.
+A conversion-focused goal asks for a hard-sell approach.
 You will be looking forward to getting visitors back into your sales funnel and encouraging their purchases.
 The most important metric you need to monitor is the click-through rate.

 Possible issues in your strategy